vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

   - typescript
 ---

 > TLDR: In this article, we discuss building a functional core for our Vue.js application logic.
+Code available at [vinicius0026/modularizing-logic-in-vue](https://github.com/vinicius0026/modularizing-logic-in-vue)

 ---